 It’s disappointing to see Samsung’s noise-canceling models provide short ANC playtime.
 Sound alone makes the Galaxy Buds 2 Pro worth the investment, though, giving you a high quality audio experience and compelling 3D sound with precise head tracking.
 The Galaxy Buds 2 Pro are a stellar option to consider and have excellent mic quality for calls too.

 Read our full Samsung Buds 2 Pro review.

 In the third generation of the Sennheiser Momentum True Wireless 3 it has shrunk the earbuds, and tidied them up while it’s at it, and managed to hold the price down to a level most realistic rivals compete at.
-Battery life is good.
+Battery life is good, and comfort levels are so high our reviewer commented that they can be worn for hour after hour.
 Control options are both extensive and reliable, and the app is great.
 Noise-cancellation, especially where wind is concerned, is competitive.
 And the sound is a combination of fanatical attention to detail, a naturalistic approach to rhythms and tempos, and a very pleasant unity of tonality.

 Read the full Sennheiser Momentum True Wireless 3 review.

 The 1More PistonBuds Pro are a win for budget-conscious consumers who desire outstanding ANC and sound in a stylish, affordable package.
 Are they going to replace your AirPods Pro?
 No, but they are easily one of the best AirPods alternatives that can be had for a third of the price.